 It should also be noted that the August 1, 2022, video interview was conducted on the day Employee returned to work, after being away for about a month.
 He testified that he was stressed as he had over 1,400 emails, a new more complex computer updating task, and the investigation.
 Additionally, Employee was informed of the meeting on his way back from lunch, he had to pull to the side of the road for the interview, and he was not provided with any advance notice of the interview.
 Furthermore, I find that there appears to have been a disconnect in the parties understanding of the questions asked and the purpose of the interview.
-Moreover, I find that Employee's answers were not intended to defraud or mislead Agency for his own private material gain, because he had already accepted to repay the overpayment in one (1) lump sum, followed by multiple smaller payments.
-Consistent with the MSPB Board's reasoning in Boo and given the totality of the circumstances, the undersigned finds that the mere fact that Employee's answers were evasive, and he refused to answer some of Mr. Smith's questions, is insufficient to prove intent for purposes of adjudicating a falsification charge.
-The MSPB Board in Boo stated that "an agency must prove by preponderant evidence that the appellant intended to defraud, deceive, or mislead the agency "for his own private material gain."
-(Emphasis added).
-Here, there is no such evidence in the record, thus, I find that Agency's "Misrepresentation, falsification or concealment of material facts or records in connection with an official matter, including investigations" charge must fail.
+Consequently, I find that Employee's responses and conduct during the August 1, 2022, video interview were not intended to misrepresent, mislead, falsify, or conceal material facts or records in connection with the investigations.
+Therefore, I conclude that Agency's "misrepresentation, falsification or concealment of material facts or records in connection with an official matter, including investigations" charge must fail.